Business As Usual (BAU) IT Support | Microbyte

 • Data backup routines and/or verification of automated backup solutions.

-By contrast, IT project tasks are distinctly different.
-Rather than ongoing and open-ended, they are directly tied to business goals, expected deliverables, and specific timeframes.
+By contrast, project work is distinctly different.
+Rather than ongoing and open-ended, projects are directly tied to business goals, expected deliverables, and specific timeframes.

 New technologies or software package deployment are often involved.
 These require an initial study, a viability review, final product selection, installation, configuration, testing, and verification once the installation is complete.